-In its newest sustainable sneaker, Louis Vuitton pays tribute to its late creative designer, Virgil Abloh.
+In its newest sustainable sneaker, the LV Trainers, Louis Vuitton pays tribute to its late creative designer, Virgil Abloh.

 Bearing a symbol created by Virgil Abloh—the LV monogram-turned-recycling-logo—Louis Vuitton’s newest LV trainers are a nod to its sustainable future and an homage to the beloved late designer.
 The shoes are made from corn-based vegan leather and recycled materials including polyester and polyurethane.

 “Today’s luxury fashion consumer is demanding transparency and authenticity from the brands they buy from, even going as far as to abandon the brands that don’t align to their core values.
 It is no longer enough to just produce high-quality products,” Scott Clarke, vice president and consumer products industry lead at consultancy Publicis Sapient, told Vogue Business.